openhab/openhab-docs/configuration/editors.md

 {: #others}
 ## Other Editor Integrations

-The here summarized projects provide syntax highlighting for different text editors, but have no _on top_ functionality like the two tools above.
+The here summarized projects provide syntax highlighting for different text editors, but have no _on top_ functionality.

 ### mcedit